AayushmanChulet/CrytoWallet-basic/README.md

-This project demonstrate how diffrent wallets can be created by using one mnenomic.
+This project demonstrate how different wallets can be created by using one mnenomic.